How to Choose the Best Enzyme Product for Your Needs

 This can be a polyphenolic intolerance.
 "Shiners" under the eyes may also be an indicator that polyphenolic foods are problem.

 No-Fenol contains enzymes that may help with polyphenols.

 7. Fats or oils causing digestive discomfort?

-Lypazyme is formulated to help break down triglyceride fats while still in the stomach.
+Lypazyme is formulated with 3 types of lipase enzymes to help break down triglyceride fats while still in the stomach.
 Faster fat breakdown may prevent the delay in stomach emptying usually associated with high-fat meals.

 Lypayzme is helpful when supplementing with fish oils and other sources of beneficial fats.
 Lypazyme helps prevent gas and bloating from fats and oils.

 Ready to jump in?

 As with any supplement, results can vary with the individual and there is always the exception.
 But most can use the above as a guide for starting enzymes.

 The great thing about enzymes is that they are not harmful at any level of dosing, so you can experiment to find the best combination for your needs.